 Five weeks are spent attached to clinical teams at Hutt Hospital.
 Students see and examine patients and learn to write case histories.
 This includes acutely ill patients in the emergency department and after admission through the Medical Assessment and Planning Unit at Hutt Hospital.
-The interpretation of ECGs and CXR relevant to acute medical illness is taught in tutorials.

 - Medical Specialties

 Five weeks are spent with clinical and tutorial based teaching in Gastroenterology, Neurology, Endocrine, and Geriatric Medicine.

 The gastrointestinal curriculum enables students to recognise, investigate and manage patients with gastrointestinal disease.
 These skills will be based on an understanding of the pathophysiology underlying gastrointestinal disease processes as well as seeing patients with these disorders.

 Neurology teaching provides clinical experience with ambulatory patients.
 It emphasises history-taking and examination skills; and the integration of information obtained with a knowledge of anatomy, physiology and pathology to produce a working diagnosis.
 The teaching concentrates on disorders which are clinically significant because they are either common, or treatable with serious consequences if not diagnosed and treated promptly.
 Strategies for lifelong learning are encouraged.

 For endocrinology, the emphasis will be on thyroid, adrenal, pituitary disease and diabetes.
 Tutorials will revise material from the years two and three as well as covering pathophysiology of symptoms, investigation, and treatment of disease.

 For geriatric medicine, the objectives are that you will be understand important parts of the history and physical examination relevant to older adults; and describe and classify specific features of medicine in the older adult, including mental health, and to write up a case history of an older adult in a rehabilitation situation.